-The Group currently has limited exposure to what would be considered "carbon intensive sectors" within the exploration and extraction sectors.
-However, the impact of climate change on the Group's overall portfolio continues to be closely monitored and garners elevated prominence within the Group.
-Future impacts could have a material adverse effect on the Group's financial condition or results of operations.
+The Group currently has limited exposure to what would be considered "carbon intensive sectors" within the exploration and extraction sectors; however, the impact of climate change on the Group's overall portfolio continues to be closely monitored.
+For example, the impact of climate risk was considered as part of the ECL governance process for the position as at 31 December 2021, and the Group determined that insufficient evidence of the likely loss impacts from climate events was available to adjust ECLs materially and that the Group's approach to individual counterparty risk assessment adequately captures climate risk where appropriate.
+However, the impact of climate risk continues to be monitored, and any such future impact could have a material adverse effect on the Group's financial condition or results of operations.

-The Group may have insufficient capital to meet increased minimum regulatory requirements or to support its business, which could negatively impact its business, results of operations, financial condition or prospects
+11 The Group may have insufficient capital to meet increased minimum regulatory requirements or to support its business, which could negatively impact its business, results of operations, financial condition or prospects

 The Group aims at all times to comply with all regulatory capital requirements and to ensure that it has sufficient capital to cover the current and future risk inherent in their business and to support its future development.
-Failure to maintain adequate levels of capital and meet minimum regulatory requirements may threaten the viability of the Group and may trigger actions by management under management's recovery plan for the purposes of the Banking Recovery and Resolution Directive (Directive 2014/59/EU as amended by way of Directive (EU) 2019/879 ("BRRD II") (as so amended, the "BRRD")) or the resolution authority (under relevant provisions of the BRRD) to restore the Group to viability which may impact the Group's operations and/or results from financial operations.
+Failure to maintain adequate levels of capital and meet minimum regulatory requirements may threaten the viability of the Group and may trigger actions by management (under management's recovery plan for the purposes of the Banking Recovery and Resolution Directive (Directive 2014/59/EU as amended by way of Directive (EU) 2019/879 ("BRRD II") (as so amended, the "BRRD")) or the resolution authority (under relevant provisions of the BRRD) to restore the Group to viability which may impact the Group's operations and/or results from financial operations.
 A lack of sufficient capital to conduct its business activities or meet its minimum capital requirements could ultimately lead to the resolution and/or insolvency of the Group.

 The Group is subject to minimum capital requirements as set out in Capital Requirements Directive IV (Directive 2013/36/EU) ("CRD IV"), the Capital Requirements Directive V (Directive (EU) 2019/878) ("CRD V"), which includes amendments to CRD IV (as so amended, "CRD"), and implemented under the Single Supervisory Mechanism ("SSM").
-AIB's minimum capital requirement is currently set at 15.32 per cent. at 30 June 2023, comprising a Pillar 1 requirement of 8.00 per cent., Pillar 2 requirement of 2.75 per cent. (of which 1.55 per cent. must be held in Common Equity Tier 1 ("CET1")), a Capital Conservation Buffer of 2.50 per cent., an Other Systemically Important Institutions ("O-SII") buffer of 1.50 per cent. and a Countercyclical Capital Buffer ("CCyB") of 0.56 per cent.
-In addition, increases in the CCyB have been announced in both the UK and ROI.
-In the UK, a rate of 2 per cent (equating to an estimated 0.40 per cent Group requirement) will apply from July 2023.
-In ROI, a rate of 0.5 per cent. has applied since 15 June 2023 (0.35 per cent.
-Group requirement) and will rise to 1 per cent.
-(0.7 per cent.
-Group requirement) in November 2023 while the Central Bank of Ireland has advised a full reintroduction at 1.5 per cent (equating to an estimated 1.05 per cent.
-Group requirement) will be effective in June 2024.
+AIB's minimum capital requirement is currently set at 14.77 per cent., comprising a Pillar 1 requirement of 8.00 per cent., Pillar 2 requirement ("P2R") of 2.75 per cent. (of which 1.55 per cent. must be held in Common Equity Tier 1 ("CET1")), a Capital Conservation Buffer ("CCB") of 2.50 per cent., an Other Systemically Important Institutions ("O-SII") buffer of 1.50 per cent. and a Countercyclical Capital Buffer ("CCyB") of 0.01 per cent.
+In addition, the reintroduction of the CCyB has been announced in both the UK and ROI.
+In the UK, a rate of 1 per cent (0.15 per cent Group requirement) will apply from December 2022 and 2 per cent (0.35 per cent Group requirement) in December 2023.
+In ROI, a rate of 0.5 per cent. will apply in 2023 (0.35 per cent.
+Group requirement) while the Central Bank of Ireland has advised a full reintroduction at 1.5 per cent (1.05 per cent.
+Group requirement) may be announced in mid-2023 (effective 2024) should "macro-financial conditions evolve consistent with the central economic outlook".